proglang/ldgv/README.md

 Examples specific for GLDLC are marked by the file extension `.gldlc`.

-* `examples-subtyping-dynamic.txt` exercises subtyping.
+* `examples/examples-subtyping-dynamic.txt` exercises subtyping.
 This file can be processed as a whole.
-* `section1.gldlc` contains all LDLC and GLDLC code from Section 1 of the paper.
+* `examples/section1.gldlc` contains all LDLC and GLDLC code from Section 1 of the paper.
-* `section2.gldlc` LDLC and GLDLC examples from Section 2, except:
+* `examples/section2.gldlc` LDLC and GLDLC examples from Section 2, except:
 * `examples/person.gldlc` an example built on the Person datatype in section 2.4.
 * `examples/optionalint.gldlc` an examples built on the OptionalInt dataype in section 2.4.

+The expected outputs may be found in the corresponding `.out` files as in `examples/section1.out`.

 ## using the docker image